Air Group One Pilots

 "Boots" McCormick is an experienced commercial and military pilot, as well as a flight instructor.
 During his 20+ years aviation experience, he has flown fighters, tankers, surveillance aircraft, and helicopters, as well as any warbird he can get his hands on.
 One of his proudest moments is getting signed of in Air Group One's beautiful SNJ-5, "Sassy".

-Air Operations, Air Show San Diego, Events, FlyDays!
-Coordinator & Web Design
+Air Operations, Director of Air Show San Diego, Aviation Events, FlyDays!
+Coordinator, Aviation Business Consultant & Web Design

 As a Pilot, he's planned and executed numerous aviation events including Commemorative Flyovers for the: Holiday Bowl, San Diego Padres, USS Midway Museum, and Borrego Days Annual Festival, as well as, on-camera performances for a Travel Channel series airing in late 2017.
 Additionally, Christopher produces FlyDays!, a monthly community outreach event with vintage airplanes, classic cars, live music and great food and planned and executed multiple high-visibility events in the San Diego region utilizing expertise in project / program management, risk management, executive presentations, media relations, and public speaking including Jerry Coleman commemoration, ESPN opening day of the San Diego Padres / Los Angeles Dodgers, Holiday Bowl, Junior World Golf Championship, and the North County Veterans Stand Down.

-Outside the Aviation industry, Christopher was an Executive in the Financial Services Industry for 20 years and has sat on the Board of several non-profit Organizations.
+Outside the Aviation industry, Christopher was an Executive in the Financial Services Industry and has sat on the Board of several non-profit Organizations.

 Mike has been a member of Air Group one since 2007 and has worked primarily as the PX manager.
 If you see him at our Airshow or event he will be the guy at our trailer selling merchandise and espousing aviation history to any willing person.